MahirTB/dhaka-weather-pipeline/README.md

   An automated Python script fetches real-time weather data from the Open-Meteo API.

 - **Transformation:**
-  Raw data is cleaned using Pandas, localizing timestamps to Asia/Dhaka and converting the dataset into Parquet format for optimized cloud storage and performance.
+  Raw JSON data is processed using Pandas to ensure schema consistency.
+Key transformations include standardizing units (°C, km/h), localizing timestamps to Asia/Dhaka, and partitioning the data into Parquet format for high-performance cloud storage and cost-efficient querying.

 - **Loading:**
   The processed, high-performance dataset is pushed to an AWS S3 bucket (Data Lake).